 MY CHILD IS A MULTI-SPORT ATHLETE.
 WHAT ABOUT PLAYING OTHER SPORTS?

 Young athletes are encouraged to play other sports because it is healthy to do so since young bodies are developing, and it’s important to experiment and cross-train.
-However, regardless of age, by committing to the Club multi-sport athletes are expected to put comp soccer first in the event of a conflict.
+However, regardless of age, by committing to the Club multi-sport athletes are encouraged to put comp soccer first in the event of a conflict.
 As players approach high school age, it becomes increasingly difficult to play several sports and, as a result, high school age athletes must often choose between comp soccer and other sports.

 WHAT IS THE TIME COMMITMENT?